Blog

 Your reputation is a weighted average of this entire pool.
 When neighboring senders damage the shared IP's reputation — through spam complaints, blocklist entries, or authentication failures — your messages suffer the consequences even if your own practices are exemplary.

-For an organization whose members depend on receiving important updates — event notifications, policy changes, volunteer coordination — a 15–20 percentage point deliverability gap is not an abstract metric.
-It's a meaningful fraction of your audience who never receives what you sent.
+For an organization whose members depend on receiving important updates — event notifications, policy changes, volunteer coordination — this is not an abstract metric.
+Every message filtered to spam is a member who does not know what you told them, and neither of you finds out.

 What to Look for in a Reliable Email Platform